opendocsg/slw-judgments-backfill/2015_SGHC_234/report.md

  (c) It is an active trading company with transactions in excess of US$170 million.
 The fact that it only made a profit of US$164,153 in 2013 does not alter the fact that it is nonetheless an active trading company and not a shadowy company as alleged.

 22     While a lack of probity can and often will be relevant to show that there is a real risk of dissipation of assets, the law is clear that the allegation must be “well-substantiated”.
-It remains the duty of the court to examine the precise nature of the dishonesty and the strength of the evidence relied upon – see _Bouvier, Yves Charles Edgar and another v Accent Delight International Ltd and another and another appeal_ [2015] SGCA 45 at [94].
+It remains the duty of the court to examine the precise nature of the dishonesty and the strength of the evidence relied upon – see _Bouvier, Yves Charles Edgar and another v Accent Delight International Ltd and another and another appeal_ <span class="citation">[2015] SGCA 45</span> at [94].
 In the present case, this ground is a nonstarter for the following reasons:

  (a) I have found that the plaintiff has failed to demonstrate that it has a good arguable case to begin with.
 This finding would effectively eliminate the only ground advanced by the plaintiff to support the existence of a real risk of dissipation.